 The judges or MRefs check the athletes' protective equipment so that the fighters are ready.
-They should now move to the starting position in the centre of the MRef.
+They should now move to the starting position in the center of the MRef.

-Before the start of each round, the participants will return to the starting point in the centre.
+Before the start of each round, the participants will return to the starting point in the middle.

 When the match is over and the winner has been announced, they bow first to each other and then to the judges, who reciprocate.
 The athletes then go to the opposing coach and bow in thanks.
 They return the greeting.
-Finally, the athletes leave the area at the point where they entered it.
+Finally, the athletes leave the area at the point they entered it.

-25.6 Main & Judges - The competition is conducted by at least 3 judges and 1 main judge in "fight through" mode.
+40.6 Main & judges - The competition is conducted by at least 3 judges and 1 main judge in "fight through" mode.
 The judges placed at the corners count the points seen.
-The fight itself is controlled by a main referee who moves around the area with the fighters.
+The fight itself is led by a main referee who around the area with the fighters.
 He is responsible for ensuring that the rules are adhered to.
 His main responsibility is the safety of the athletes.

+40.7 Protective equipment & clothing regulations-

-- 25.7 Protective Equipment & Clothing Regulations Each athlete must wear MMA shorts, compression shorts or other pants that meet current safety standards.
-Pockets, zips, buttons, rivets or anti-slip material are not permitted.
-The waistbands of the trousers must be laced and, if possible, should be stored inside the trousers and must not protrude.
-The trousers must not be so long that they cover the knees. - 25.7.1 Men Mouthguard, 6oz -8oz gloves, groin guard, shin & chip guard close-fitting without protruding Velcro fasteners, - 25.7.2 Women Mouthguard, 6oz -8oz gloves, chest protector, shin & chip protector close-fitting without protruding Velcro fasteners,
+Each athlete must wear MMA shorts, compression shorts or other pants that meet current safety requirements.
+Pockets, zippers, buttons, rivets or anti-slip material are not permitted.
+The waistbands of the pants must be laced and, if possible, should be stored inside the trousers and must not protrude.
+Pants must not so long that they cover the knees.

-The gloves must be in good condition for each fight, otherwise they must be replaced.

-The gloves should weigh at least 6 ounces (170 grams) and no more than 8 ounces (227 grams) and have a thick protective padding.

-The gloves must have cut-outs for the palm, fingers and thumb to enable grappling.
-The wrist must be reinforced with a Velcro fastener.
+- 40.7.1 Men Mouthguard, 6oz -8oz gloves, groin guard, shin & chip guard close-fitting without protruding Velcro fasteners, - 40.7.2 Women Mouthguard, 6oz -8oz gloves, chest protector, shin & chip protector close-fitting without protruding Velcro fasteners, - 40.7.3 Gloves must be in good condition for each bout, otherwise they must replaced, weigh at least 6 ounces (170 grams) and no more than 8 ounces (227 grams), and a thick protective padding.
+The gloves shall have cutouts for the palm, fingers and thumb to allow for grappling.
+The wrist must reinforced with a Velcro fastener.
 Lace-up gloves are not permitted.
-The athletes' gloves may not be manipulated (e.g. cutting off the thumb; softening glove padding; applying substances).

-The WMAC recommends that the colour of the gloves matches the colour of the athlete's corner.

-should be either blue or red.
-If this is not the case, at least blue or red tape should be used on the

-The colour of the gloves must be able to be differentiated by the colour of the corner of the athlete's glove.
+Athletes' gloves must not be tampered with (e.g. cutting off the thumb; glove padding; applying substances).
+The WMAC recommends the color of the gloves be either blue or red to match the color of the athlete's corner.
+If this is not the case, it should at least possible to differentiate between them by means of blue or red tape on the closure of the gloves, corresponding to the color of the athlete's corner.

-Bandages for the hands
+40.7.4 Bandages for the hands

-In all weight classes, the bandages, including the superstructure, shall be limited to dry gauze bandages with a length of no more than 18.3 metres (20 yards) and a width of no more than 6 cm (2.4 inches), secured by tape (medical tape / zinc oxide tape) with a length of no more than 3.05 metres (10 feet) and a width of no more than 2.5 centimetres (1 inch) per hand.
+In all weight classes, the bandages, including construction, shall be limited to dry gauze bandages no longer than 18.3 meters (20 yards) in length and no wider than 6 cm (2.4 inches), secured by tape (medical tape / zinc oxide tape) no longer than 3.05 meters (10 feet) in length and no wider than 2.5 centimeters (1 inch) per hand.
 Bandages made of materials other than those described here are permitted (e.g. boxing bandages made of fabric).
-Apart from the structure, the gauze bandages should be evenly distributed over the hand.
+Apart from the structure, the gauze bandages should evenly distributed over the hand.
 The palm of the hand must not be covered by gauze or tape and must be exposed.
 Individual strips of tape may run between the fingers to secure the bandages.